List of Home and Away characters introduced in 1988: Revhead

 Revhead begins a relationship with Karen Dean (Belinda Jarrett) and they commit a robbery at Alf Stewart's (Ray Meagher) grocery store.
 In the scenes Revhead is forced to bash Alf over the head and steals money from the till.
 In the buildup to his exit storyline Revhead and Karen crash their car into David Croft (Guy Pearce) and he is killed.
 In his book Super Aussie Soap, Andrew Mercado said that Revhead actually "felt bad" about what he had done because the cause of Julie's physical disability.

 Revhead is first seen when he and his friends hassle Steven Matheson (Adam Willits) and Narelle Smart (Amanda Newman-Phillips) on their date at a drive-in in Yabbie Creek.
 Steven is able to fight them off.
 Revhead then returns with his friends and begins hassling Roo Stewart (Justine Clarke), Bobby Simpson (Nicolle Dickson) and Carly Morris (Sharyn Hodgson).
 The girls are outnumbered four to three until Adam Cameron (Mat Stevenson) arrives and steals Revhead's car to distract him and his gang.
 Revhead and his friend Skid (Chris Harding) take revenge on Adam by trashing his Yacht.
 Revhead is then involved in a minor crash when Emma Jackson (Dannii Minogue) and Viv Newton (Mouche Phillips) bump into his new car.
-Revhead demands payment and threatens to inform Alf of the girls' driving his Range Rover if they do not pay up.
+Revhead demands payment and threatens to inform Alf Stewart of the girls' driving his Range Rover if they do not pay up.
 Bobby then devises a plan to stall Revhead and Skid at the diner and has Lance Smart (Peter Vroom) and Martin Dibble (Craig Thomson) fix the dent in the car in secret.
 The plan is successful and the girls avoid payment, much to the irritation of Revhead and Skid.

-Revhead reappears eighteen months later after learning of Julie's relationship with police officer Nick and tries to split them up.
-He then becomes involved with Karen and leads her off the rails by encouraging her to skip school and smoke dope with him.
+Revhead reappears eighteen months later after learning of his sister Julie's relationship with police officer Nick Parrish and tries to split them up.
+He then becomes involved with Karen Dean and leads her off the rails by encouraging her to skip school and smoke dope with him.
 He leaves town for several months but returns and hides out in his old house, which is to be sold and asks Karen to keep quiet.
 Revhead reveals that he robbed a pharmacy in the city and left a security guard in a coma and is on the run.
 After being arrested and bailed, Revhead encourages Karen to help him steal to fund their getaway and then arranges a robbery on Alf's store, which goes awry when Alf is injured in the process.
 With the police looking for him, Revhead tells Karen to steal the car belonging to her brother Blake (Les Hill) and Haydn Ross (Andrew Hill) and meet him on Yabbie Creek road in order to flee town.
 The plan backfires when Karen crashes the car, killing David.
 Revhead panics when he learns about the accident, dumps Karen and flees town alone but is arrested in the city and jailed for his crimes.